jasht1/Uni-Projects/Individual project/Assesments/Dissertation/Sections/4 Results/Verifying Data.md

 %% Checking for cell relaxation or systematic error based on observed trends in successive experimentation %%

+%% Plot showing trend in average variation across experiments %%

 There where no general trends observed across successive tests meaning there was no need to control for cell relaxation.
 The majority of cells showed strong agreement across tests resulting in tight confidence intervals and representative apparent YM values.
-The examples below are emblematic of typical samples from each group.
+The examples below are typical samples from each group.

 ###### Figure: Example Cell Fittings for Control vs Treated Group